MarcKueppers/govuk-frontend/docs/contributing/testing.md

 If your component uses another component, one of the [Jest snapshot tests](https://jestjs.io/docs/en/snapshot-testing) may fail.
 Snapshot tests compare a component's current markup with a previously stored version.

-If a snapshot test fails, do the following.
+If a snapshot test fails, follow these steps.

 1. Check that the component's new markup is correct.
 2. Run `npm test -- -u src/govuk/components/<COMPONENT>` to update the snapshot test with the new markup.